 Digital Conversion Station

-At the digital conversion station, members will be able to convert home movies on VHS to a DVD or digital file, or files on DVD to a digital file.
-The station is equipped with a VHS/DVD recorder, a Canopus ADVC 110 converter, as well as Windows Movie Maker, WonderShare, and CyberLink software.
+At the digital conversion station, members will be able to convert home movies on VHS to a DVD or digital file, files on DVD to a digital file, or cassette tapes to MP3.
+The station is equipped with a VHS/DVD recorder, a Canopus ADVC 110 converter, an external 3.5-inch floppy disk drive, and a 126KPK Super 8 slides and negatives scanner, as well as Windows Movie Maker, WonderShare, and CyberLink software.
 The station can be reserved so please make sure to contact the Information Desk to schedule a session or find out more information.